Mass Casualty Incident!!

 Step 2: Identify a Casualty Collection Point (CCP)

-- You’ve taken a second to recognize that there will be multiple casualties that will require medical care.
+- You’ve taken a second to recognize there will be multiple casualties requiring medical care.
 Rather than continuously running between each casualty over the entire casualty scene, it is necessary to get them all in the same area to render effective care.
 Identify a casualty collection point (CCP), preferably close to the patients but out of harm’s way.
 Must be accessible to emergency vehicles to begin accepting and transporting patients when they arrive.

 Remember!
 AS A MEDIC IN A MASS CASUALTY INCIDENT, YOUR JOB IS NOT TO TREAT EVERY SINGLE PATIENT YOURSELF.
 YOUR JOB IS TO DIRECT THE TREATMENT OF THOSE PATIENTS.